 If the Committee finds that a law school is not in compliance with this Guideline, it will issue a Notice of noncompliance pursuant to Rule 4.170.

-[Mandatory reporting of the CBEPR by each accredited law school will begin July 1, 2014 with a reporting period that starts with the July 2009 administration of the California Bar Examination and ends with administration of the February 2014 California Bar Examination.
+[Mandatory reporting of the MPR will begin July 1, 2014 with a reporting period that starts with the July 2009 administration of the California Bar Examination and ends with administration of the February 2014 California Bar Examination.
 An accredited law school must submit its MPR calculation using the Committee’s form. go into effect with the submission of their 2013 Annual Compliance Report.
 Annual Compliance Report.
-With the submission of any 2013 Annual Compliance Report by any accredited law school that does not report compliance with Guideline 12.1, the The Committee may issue that law school a Notice of Noncompliance to an accredited law school that is not in compliance with Guideline 12.1 by July 1, 2014.
-Any law school that fails to report compliance with Guideline 12.1 in its 2016 Annual Compliance MPR Report shall will be placed on probation by the Committee pursuant to Rule 4.172; any A law school placed on probation and thereafter that does not meet the terms of its probation by the end of 2017 shall will be subject to the loss of its accreditation.]
+The Committee may issue a Notice of Noncompliance to an accredited law school that is not in compliance with Guideline 12.1 by July 1, 2014.
+Any law school that fails to report compliance with Guideline 12.1 in its 2016 MPR Report shall will be placed on probation by the Committee pursuant to Rule 4.172.
+A law school placed on probation that does not meet the terms of its probation by the end of 2017 shall will be subject to the loss of its accreditation.]

 Guideline 12.1 & 12.2 adopted effective January 1, 2013.
 May 1, 2014__________.